 Below we take a look at each Mac and MacBook Apple currently sells and assess whether or not now is a good time to buy them.
 Sometimes it’s fine to buy a Mac mid-update cycle but often we can make educated guesses as to when the next one will launch, and therefore why you might want to wait and get more for your money - provided Apple keeps its prices the same.

 When do new Macs and MacBooks come out?

-It depends on the product and Apple’s mood that year but you’ll usually get a MacBook Pro update once per year even if it’s just to the next generation of Intel processors.
-Beyond that, the company is less predictable.
+It depends on the product and Apple’s mood that year but you’ll usually get a Mac update 12 to 24 months after the last, even if it’s just to the next generation of Intel processors.
+But it's not always the case and launch dates are rarely predictable.